Bachelor's Degree (BA, BS) in Information Communication Technology

 Program Overview

-ICT students gain knowledge and skills needed to effectively apply, use, and manage technology when solving problems specifically related to information and communication.
-Classes provide a human and organizational focus on technology–teaching students how to be effective users of technology.
-Students who major in ICT can expect to work in positions where they are the communication link between people, organizations, and the technologies used to support those organizations’ information infrastructures.
+ICT students gain real-world knowledge and skills needed to effectively apply, use, and manage technology when solving problems specifically related to information and communication.
+Classes provide a human and organizational focus on technology, teaching students how to be effective evaluators and users of technology.
+Students who major in ICT will be prepared to be the communication link between people, organizations, and technologies.

 Related Careers